-Principal to notify Fire Department, Law Enforcement, and Placer County Office of Education as necessary.
-1. Principal consults with "ERT Coordinator" for action to be taken.
-4. Principal and Superintendent notifies families, staff, and students as needed and dictated by the nature of the event.
-11. Within twenty-four hours of the incident, the principal will send a letter home to parents explaining the reason for the action dictated by the nature of the event.
-C. Action "Disorderly Conduct" is considered appropriate for, but not limited to, the following: 1.
-Disorderly Conduct Earthquake Action "Duck and Cover" A. Warning: The warning signal for Action "Duck and Cover" is a series of short bells, one after another and plain language announcement. - B. Action "Duck and Cover" consists of: - 1.
+Action "Secure School" is considered appropriate for, but not limited to, the following:

+Any occurrence which makes students leaving the classrooms or school building more dangerous than staying.
+Action "Duck and Cover"

+A. Warning: The warning signal for Action "Duck and Cover" is the verbal command by Principal or Emergency Response Team Member - either through the P.A. system or in person.

+- B. Action "Duck and Cover" consists of: - 1.
 Have students seek cover under desks, tables, or in doorways. - 2.
 Teachers direct any students outside classrooms to stay put in an open area. - 3.
 Take roll and note missing students. - 4.
 Wait for all clear signal (long, long continuous bell). - 5.
-Personnel without students should duck and cover in similar fashion, or stay put in open areas outdoors.
-6. After threat of imminent danger has passed, the Principal may initiate Action "Leave Building, "Stay In" or "Go Home."
-C. Action "Duck and Cover" is considered appropriate for, but not limited to, the following: - 1.
+Personnel without students should duck and cover in similar fashion, or stay put in open areas outdoors. - 6.
+After threat of imminent danger has passed, the Principal may initiate Action "Leave Building," "Stay In" or "Go Home." - C. Action "Duck and Cover" is considered appropriate for, but not limited to, the following: - 1.
 Earthquake - 2.
 Explosions on or near campus. - 3.
-Hazardous materials spill or accident Explosion or Risk Of Explosion Action "Explosion or Risk of Explosion" A. Warning: The warning signal for Action "Explosion or Risk of Explosion" is a series of short bells, one after another and plain language announcement.
-B. Action "Explosion and Risk of Explosion" consists of:
+Hazardous materials spill or accident

+Action "Lockout"